mayflower-tech/natuerlich/docs/koestlich-interaction.md

 ## Binding as Koestlich UI to the Hand / Controller

-Binding a interactive UI to the hands of the users can feel very intuitive.
-The following example shows how to Koestlich UI can be bound to the wrist.
+Binding an interactive UI to the hands of the users can feel very intuitive.
+The following example shows how a Koestlich UI can be bound to the wrist.

 [CodeSandbox](https://codesandbox.io/s/natuerlich-koestlich-bound-5qz2z8?file=/src/app.tsx)